 5. Loyalty Programs

-Loyalty programs are necessary part of app promotional strategy to keep your loyal customers keep engaged with the app.
-This means you can offer cash back or reward points that can be later on redeemed into cash.
+Loyalty programs are a necessary part of app promotional strategy to keep your loyal customers keep engaged with the app.
+This means you can offer cashback or reward points that can be later on redeemed into cash.

 6. In-app Camera

 The in-app camera is also a distinguishable feature of the eWallet mobile app.
-It allows the user to send screenshots of payment as proof and also can be used as QR code scanning.
+It allows the user to send screenshots of payment as proof and also can be used for QR code scanning.

 The App Designing

-The user Interface of the eWallet mobile app must be designed meticulously.
-This is because it is one of those apps, which can have a complex interface due to the presence of varied options in payment section, recharge, and booking of different tickets etc. So, you should design it with simplicity in mind and keep the functionaries as convenient as possible.
+The User Interface of the eWallet mobile app must be designed meticulously.
+This is because it is one of those apps, which can have a complex interface due to the presence of varied options in the payment section, recharge, and booking of different tickets, etc. So, you should design it with simplicity in mind and keep the functionaries as convenient as possible.

 Don’t mix the various segments and make every feature prominently visible.
-The font size of he content should be chosen carefully.
+The font size of the content should be chosen carefully.

 The Backend Development

 Next, you also have to consider the backend or the server-side development of the app.
-Make sure you are opting a robust platform and secured cloud computing architecture, which can store the humongous amount of data safely without any leakage issue.
+Make sure you are opting for a robust platform and secure cloud computing architecture, which can store the humongous amount of data safely without any leakage issue.